basnijholt/fileup/README.md

 [default]
 protocol = ftp  # or scp
 hostname = example.com  # or the Host from your ~/.ssh/config
-base_folder = /domains/example.com/public_html/
+base_folder = /path/to/files  # where files are stored on the server
+file_up_folder =  # subdirectory in URL, can be empty
-file_up_folder = stuff  # files will be accessible at example.com/stuff/
+url = files.example.com  # the actual URL where files are accessible

 [ftp]
 username = my_user_name